formly-js/angular-formly/bower_components/angular-formly/README.md

 See `bower.json` and `index.html` in the `master` branch for a full list / more details

 ## Install in your project
-- Install with Bower
+1. Install with Bower
  `$ bower install angular-formly --save`

-- Include the javascript file in your index.html, Formly comes in the following flavors:
+2. Include the javascript file in your index.html, Formly without any form templates.
+You can create your own or use some of our prebuilt templates which cover basic form types, then extend with your own as needed.
- - No templates: you provide all your custom templates using the `formlyConfigProvider`

  `<script src="bower_components/angular-formly/dist/formly.min.js"></script>`

+  ### Prebuilt Templates
- - Vanilla: no fancy styling, just plain html
+ - [Vanilla Template](https://github.com/formly-js/angular-formly-templates-vanilla#install-in-your-project): no fancy styling, just plain html

- `<script src="bower_components/angular-formly/dist/formly.vanilla.min.js"></script>`

- - Bootstrap: bootstrap compatible forms, form-groups, etc.
+ - [Bootstrap Templates](https://github.com/formly-js/angular-formly-templates-bootstrap#install-in-your-project): bootstrap compatible forms, form-groups, etc.

- `<script src="bower_components/angular-formly/dist/formly.bootstrap.min.js"></script>`
+  ### DIY Templates

- - DIY: Regardless of which flavor you use, you can create your own templates with `formlyConfigProvider`.
+  Regardless of which flavor you use, you can create your own templates with `formlyConfigProvider`.
 Use any of the builds above and override all the templates or just the ones you need.

-- Add 'formly' as a required module to your angular app, usually in `app.js`:
+3. Add 'formly' as a required module to your angular app, usually in `app.js`:
  `var app = angular.module('app', ['ng', 'ui.router', 'formly']);`

 ## Documentation

 *Note:* This `README.md` is for the latest version of `formly`.
 There have been some changes in the latest version which is not stable.
-For documentation on the latest stable version, see the [0.0.16 documentation](https://github.com/formly-js/angular-formly/tree/0.0.16)
+For documentation on the latest stable version, see the [1.0.0 documentation](https://github.com/formly-js/angular-formly/tree/1.0.0)

 You can add a formly-form in your HTML templates as shown below.
 ```html